-A sanitary valve is classified according to its energy consumption (hot water) along the lines of the well-known European bar scale label, classified from A to F, where A is the best (low level of consumption) and F is the worst class (high level of consumption).
+A sanitary valve is classified according to its energy consumption (hot water) along the lines of the well-known European bar scale label, classified from I to VI, where I is the best (low level of consumption) and VI is the worst class (high level of consumption).
 It is possible to achieve 2 stars in each of the comfort categories.
 Valves for public use can accordingly receive a maximum of 6 stars, while valves for the home can be awarded up to 4.

 If a sanitary valve is equipped with an accessory that has been awarded the WELL upgrade label, the rating of the valve is increased accordingly.